MicrosoftDocs/azure-docs/articles/security-center/file-integrity-monitoring-overview.md

 |Clouds:|:::image type="icon" source="./media/icons/yes-icon.png"::: Commercial clouds<br>:::image type="icon" source="./media/icons/yes-icon.png"::: National/Sovereign (Azure Government, Azure China 21Vianet)<br>Supported only in regions where Azure Automation's change tracking solution is available.<br>:::image type="icon" source="./media/icons/yes-icon.png"::: [Azure Arc](../azure-arc/servers/overview.md) enabled devices.<br>See [Supported regions for linked Log Analytics workspace](../automation/how-to/region-mappings.md).<br>[Learn more about change tracking](../automation/change-tracking/overview.md).|
 |||

-## What is FIM in Security Center?
+## What is FIM in Defender for Cloud?
 File integrity monitoring (FIM), also known as change monitoring, examines operating system files, Windows registries, application software, Linux system files, and more, for changes that might indicate an attack.

-Security Center recommends entities to monitor with FIM, and you can also define your own FIM policies or entities to monitor.
+Defender for Cloud recommends entities to monitor with FIM, and you can also define your own FIM policies or entities to monitor.
 FIM informs you about suspicious activity such as:

 - File and registry key creation or removal
 - File modifications (changes in file size, access control lists, and hash of the content)